FNNDSC/CHRIS_docs/apiprofiles/cube/chrisinstance.md

 # ChRIS user

-API resource representing the ChRIS instance/server.
+API resource representing a running instance of the ChRIS platform.

 ## Semantic descriptors